0xFlazh/userGuide/API.md

  * `tokenGive`: the token you want to give (use the zero address, `0x0000000000000000000000000000000000000000` for ETH)
  * `amountGet`: the amount you want to get (in wei or the base unit of the token)
  * `tokenGet`: the token you want to get (use the zero address, `0x0000000000000000000000000000000000000000` for ETH)
- * `contractAddr`: the Oxflazh smart contract address
+ * `contractAddr`: the 0xflazh smart contract address
  * `expires`: the block number when the order should expire
  * `nonce`: a random number
  * `user`: the address of the user placing the order